tomca32/snake/README.md

 The solution is to enable queuing up the following direction change even if the current one didn't execute yet.
 This complicates code a bit but makes for a much better UX.

+### Unit Test Movement Logic

+Should have done TDD on the movement logic.
+I managed to, accidentally, break it many. many times.
+That logic is a perfect candidate for unit testing since it's mostly just pure functions.

 ## Things to add or improve on